Kate Steinle murder case explained, from Trump's comments to DOJ arrest warrant

 Known for her adventurous spirit, Steinle traveled the world after graduating college.
 Prior to her death, she was employed by the medical technology company Medtronic.

 Her funeral was held at a winery in Pleasanton in July of 2015.
-Steinle is survived by her mother, Liz Sullivan, father, Jim Steinel, brother, Brad Steinle, and friends.
+Steinle is survived by her mother, Liz Sullivan, father, Jim Steinle, brother, Brad Steinle, and friends.

 Who is Jose Ines Garcia Zarate?